koenderks/jfa/README.md

 - `sampleSize()`

+This function calculates the required sample size for an audit, based on the poisson, binomial, or hypergeometric likelihood.
+A prior can be specified to perform Bayesian planning.

 `sampleSize(materiality = NULL, confidence = 0.95, expectedError = 0, distribution = "poisson", errorType = "percentage", N = NULL, maxSize = 5000, prior = FALSE, priorK = NULL, priorN = NULL)`

 **Sampling from a population**

 - `sampling()`

+This function takes a data frame and performs sampling according to one of three algorithms: random sampling, cell sampling, or fixed interval sampling in combination with either record sampling or monetary unit sampling.

 `sampling(population = NULL, sampleSize = NULL, bookValues = NULL, algorithm = "random", units = "record", intervalStartingPoint = 1, ordered = TRUE, ascending = TRUE, withReplacement = FALSE, seed = 1)`